• Transient Ischemic Attack (TIA) is a medical emergency

 Clinical presentation

-• TIAs usually last a few minutes with complete resolution of symptoms and signs
+• TIAs typically last only a few minutes, with complete resolution of symptoms and signs

 • the signs and symptoms of a TIA are similar to those of a stroke: